rartino/OPTIMADE/optimade.rst

 - **data**: The schema of this value varies by endpoint, it can be either a *single* `JSON API resource object <http://jsonapi.org/format/1.0/#document-resource-objects>`__ or a *list* of JSON API resource objects.
   Every resource object needs the :field:`type` and :field:`id` fields, and its attributes (described in section `API Endpoints`_) need to be in a dictionary corresponding to the :field:`attributes` field.
   Each resource object MAY contain a :field:`meta` field used to communicate `Metadata properties`_.
-  The keys of the :field:`meta` field give the names of the data fields in :field:`attributes` they provide metadata for and the corresponding values are metadata property objects.
+  The keys of the :field:`meta` field are the names of the respective data fields in :field:`attributes` that they provide metadata for, and the corresponding values are metadata property objects.

 The response MAY also return resources related to the primary data in the field: